filecoin-project/testnet-wallaby/README.md

 :warning: **The network is not currently running, please use the [Hyperspace testnet](https://github.com/filecoin-project/testnet-hyperspace) instead** :warning:

+Wallaby has been shut down until further notice and Hyperspace is the main testnet for Filecoin developers and testing FEVM releases.

+In the future, Wallaby will be used for testing bleeding-edge Wasm FVM releases (see the FVM Roadmap at https://fvm.filecoin.io).

 # Wallaby Testnet

 Meta info about Wallaby Weekly, a *bleeding edge* testnet for FVM development